-4.5.43 GETS^DIQ(): Data Retriever
+3.5.43 GETS^DIQ(): Data Retriever (Multiple Fields)

-This procedure retrieves one or more fields of data from a record or sub-records and places the values in a target array.
+The GETS^DIQ API retrieves one or more fields of data from a record or sub-records and places the values in a target array.

-GETS^DIQ(file,iens,field,flags,target\root,msg\root)
+GETS^DIQ(file,iens,field[,flags],target\root[,msg\root])

-iens: (Required) Standard IENS indicating internal entry numbers.

-field: (Required) Can be one of the following:

-- A single field number. - A list of field numbers, separated by semicolons. - A range of field numbers, in the form M:N, where M and N are the end points of the inclusive range.
-All field numbers within this range are retrieved. - \ For all fields at the top-level (no sub-Multiple record). - \\ For all fields including all fields and data in sub-Multiple fields.

-Field number of a multiple followed by an \ to indicate all fields and records in the sub-multiple for that field.

-flags: (Optional) Flags to control processing.
-The possible values are:

-- E-Returns External values in nodes ending with "E". - I-Returns Internal values in nodes ending with "I"; otherwise, external is returned. - N-Does not return Null values. - R-Resolves field numbers to field names in target array subscripts. - Z-Word-processing fields include Zero nodes. - A#-Audit Trail is used to retrieve the value of "FIELD" at a particular point in time.
+file: (Required) File or subfile number. iens: (Required) Standard IENS indicating internal entry numbers. field: (Required) Can be one of the following: • A single field number. • A list of field numbers, separated by semicolons. • A range of field numbers, in the form M : N ; where M and N are the end points of the inclusive range.
+All field numbers within this range are retrieved. • Asterisk () For all fields at the top-level (no sub-Multiple record). • Double asterisk () For all fields including all fields and data in sub- Multiple fields. • Field number of a Multiple followed by an to indicate all fields and records in the sub-Multiple for that field. flags: (Optional) Flags to control processing.
+The possible values are: • E-Returns External values in nodes ending with E. • I-Returns Internal values in nodes ending with I; otherwise, external is returned. • N-Does not return Null values. • R - R esolves field numbers to field names in target array subscripts.

+• Z-WORD-PROCESSING fields include Zero nodes.
-is a date/time in VA FileMan internal format (e.g., 3021015.08).
-The values retrieved are the (audited) values of the fields as of that date/time.

-target\root: (Required) The name of a closed root reference.

-msg\root: (Optional) The name of a closed root reference that is used to pass error messages.

-target\root: The output array is in the FDA format

-[i.e., TARGET\ROOT(FILE, IENS, FIELD) = DATA].
-WP fields have data descendent from the field nodes in the output array.
+• A#-Audit Trail is used to retrieve the value of "FIELD" at a particular point in time. is a date/time in VA FileMan internal format (e.g., 3021015.08).
+The values retrieved are the (audited) values of the fields as of that date/time. target_root: (Required) The name of a closed root reference. msg_root: (Optional) The name of a closed root reference that is used to pass error messages.
+Output target_root: The output array is in the FDA format: TARGET_ROOT(FILE,IENS,FIELD)=DATA WORD-PROCESSING (WP) fields have data descendent from the field nodes in the output array.

-Retrieve the values of all fields for a record.
+Figure 216 retrieves the values of all fields for a record.